CMU-Integrated-Design-Innovation-Group/GPUGO/README.md

 The GPUGO project is authored by [Qihang Shan](https://www.linkedin.com/in/qihang-shan-487615227), [Guanglu Zhang](https://www.researchgate.net/profile/Guanglu-Zhang), and [Jonathan Cagan](https://www.meche.engineering.cmu.edu/directory/bios/cagan-jonathan.html), from [the Integrated Design Innovation Group (IDIG)](https://www.cmu.edu/me/idig/) at Carnegie Mellon University.

+## Contents
+The "GPUGO_1.1" folder includes the Python source code of the GPU-based global optimization method to minimize the 11 benchmark test functions.
+Each subfolder corresponds to one benchmark test function.
+An old version of related interval arithmetic operations are included in each subfolder, and the computational results reported in the [PNAS Nexus paper](https://doi.org/10.1093/pnasnexus/pgag103) are based on the older version of interval arithmetic operations.

+The "Updated Interval Arithmetic Operations" folder includes the Python source code to implement an updated version of the commonly used interval arithmetic operations.
+By using the updated interval arithmetic operations, the GPU-based global optimization method can run around five times faster than the computational results reported in the [PNAS Nexus paper](https://doi.org/10.1093/pnasnexus/pgag103).

 ## Environment
 The Python scripts included in the folder “GPUGO_1.1” have been compiled and executed successfully in the following environment:
 - Python 3.13.2